Urigo/merge-graphql-schemas/README.md

 ## ES2015 Setup

 * ES2015 support is added with babel6.
-* After you publish your project to NPM, it can be run on older node versions and browsers without the support of Babel.
+* After you publish your project to npm, it can be run on older node versions and browsers without the support of Babel.
 * This project uses ES2015 and some of the upcoming features like `async await`.
 * You can change them with adding and removing [presets](http://jamesknelson.com/the-six-things-you-need-to-know-about-babel-6/).
 * All the polyfills you use are taken from the local `babel-runtime` package.
 So, this package won't add any global polyfills and pollute the global namespace.